-Yes, making cold foam with creamer is possible, but I found the best results (and best flavor!) by using heavy cream.
+Yes, making cold foam with creamer is possible, but I found the best results (and best flavor!) by using heavy cream (dairy).

-Half and half and other coffee creamers will work, but the air bubbles are larger and they fall flat faster.
+Half and half and other coffee creamers like oat milk will work, but the air bubbles are larger and they fall flat faster.

 Do I need a cold foam frother?

 You will need something to froth the milk.
-You can shake in a jar, use a milk frother with a cold setting, or by using a using a hand held frother, which is my favorite option.
+There are different ways to make it: you can shake in a mason jar, use an electric milk frother with a cold setting, or by using a using a hand held milk frother, which is I think the best way.

 Cold Foam Flavor Ideas